N1msi/uBlockOrigin-BraveSearch-AI-Blocklist-/README.md

-### My attempt at a fork for [laylavish's "uBlockOrigin-HUGE-AI-Blocklist"](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist)
+# My attempt at a fork for [laylavish's "uBlockOrigin-HUGE-AI-Blocklist"](https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist)
-### This version is solely for Brave Search
+But solely for Brave Search

-### NOTE: TLD ".ai" is blocked ENTIRELY
+## NOTE: TLD ".ai" is blocked ENTIRELY
 This ends up blocking Anguilla's ccTLD, as they unfortunately share the same domain.
-Sorry Anguilla
+(Sorry Anguilla)

 # uBlockOrigin & uBlacklist Huge AI Blocklist